FANzhaoxin666/zhaoxin-team/_members/d_caixiaoyang.md

 ---

 Xiaoyang.
 Cai is currently an algorithm developer of Zhaoxin team.
-He studies his bachelor degree at UIUC.
+He is an undergraduate student at UIUC.